Penalties for Driving without Insurance in Michigan

 Getting auto insurance after a lapse in coverage

-Insurers tend to increase rates for drivers with a lapse in coverage because you're seen as riskier to insure.
+Insurers tend to increase rates for drivers with a lapse in coverage because you're seen as higher risk.
 And some insurers might refuse to cover you at all.
 You'll need to find an insurer that's willing to cover you, and you may need to file an SR-22, as well.
 But you can shop around to find the best deal even if you have SR-22 insurance.

 Should you have trouble finding insurance coverage, check out the Michigan Automobile Insurance Facility as your last resort.
 You'll need at least the state's minimum coverage requirements.
 That includes coverage with the following limits: